-Roof and rib tests need to be made only once where the roof is designated as unsafe, caved areas, prior to building a temporary stopping, rebuilding a stopping and at faces.
+Roof and rib tests need to be made only once where the roof is designated as unsafe, caved areas, prior to building a temporary stopping, rebuilding a stopping (after taking both sides down) and at faces.

 No team member may perform work or move into any area during a team stop until the captain makes the appropriate roof examination for that area.
 This would include either a sound and vibration method or a visual examination by the captain's physical presence.